th1rst/learning/README.txt

-This is my first attempt to set up Git and document the progress of learning HTML, CSS and JavaScript.
+Welcome to my small selection of training files.

+I'm learning to code HTML, CSS and vanilla JS and set up a chronolical order of small training exercises following the CodeCademy guidelines.